-1. Recognize and Reflect on a Positive Event Each Day
+1. Recognize and reflect on a positive event each day

 This can take the form of a simple mental acknowledgement, a journal entry, or can even be brought up during a conversation among friends.
 Once this act becomes more comfortable, a daily gratitude journal is also a great way to promote consistently positive thinking.

-2. Identify a Personal Strength
+2. Identify a personal strength

-Rather than focusing on all the ways you may be falling short, or where you’ve went wrong over the course of a day, try recalibrating to notice your unique personal strengths and how you use them.
+Rather than focusing on all the ways you may be falling short, or where you’ve gone wrong over the course of a day, try recalibrating to notice your unique personal strengths and how you use them.
 Maybe it’s a hidden talent, area of expertise, or special personality trait.

 Nothing can send a person into a negative tailspin quite like falling short of a goal.
 To start feeling more confident and happy, set attainable goals (such as a micro-goal) that you can achieve, celebrating each small increment of progress along the way

-4. Reframe Stressful Situations into Opportunities to be Positive.
+4. Reframe stressful situations into opportunities to be positive

 Perhaps you have heard the saying, “when one door closes a window opens.”
 It’s simple, but reappraising an event in a positive light can be an easy way to remember to find the silver lining in difficult situations.
-Maybe you missed your exit, for instance, but in taking the road less traveled, you are able to experience new places you would not have otherwise.
+Maybe you missed your exit, for instance, but by taking the road less traveled, you are able to experience new places you would not have otherwise.

-5. Practice Mindfulness
+5. Practice mindfulness

 When you focus on the here and now rather than the past or future, you open yourself up to better enjoying each day and new experience.
 Focus on finding pleasure in all the small moments throughout your day and consciously choose to acknowledge them.
 You can practice mindfulness through mindfulness meditation strategies, yoga, journaling for mental health, and more.

 Put Optimism into Practice

 Change is never easy, but taking a little bit of time each day to recalibrate your mindset can have a serious long-term positive impact.
-The smallest adjustments to your thinking and routines can make you more a more optimistic person over time – whether it comes naturally to you or not.
+The smallest adjustments to your thinking and routines can make you a more optimistic person over time – whether it comes naturally to you or not.